Cynnwys

 Police recorded crime is available for each police force area.
 There are 44 police forces within England and Wales (including the British Transport Police).

-Police Force Area data tables
+Police force area data tables

-The number of police recorded crimes, percentage change from previous year and rate per 1,000 population by offence group, firearms, knife and sharp instrument, fraud, and anti-social behaviour offences by police force area.
+Police recorded crime figures by Police Force Area and Community Safety Partnership areas, which in most cases equate to local authorities.
+Contains percentage change from previous year and rate per 1,000 population by offence group, and includes firearms, knife and sharp instrument, fraud, and anti-social behaviour offences by police force area.

 Other breakdowns